-With ‘Tweet me your first assaults,’ a protest movement is born
+With ‘tweet me your first assaults,’ a protest movement is born

 A social media movement was born, as multitudes of women came forward to share their stories.
 The result has been a kind of collective, nationwide purge of painful, often long-buried memories.

-Facebook pages and Twitter feeds filled with comments and multiplying threads from women who recalled being groped by doctors, by piano teachers, by photography instructors, by perfect strangers.
-They told stories of being flashed on the bus by masturbators, of having male colleagues rub up against them at the copy machine in their office, of dates and bosses demanding sex.
+Facebook pages and Twitter feeds filled with comments and multiplying threads from women who recalled getting groped by doctors, by piano teachers, by photography instructors, by perfect strangers.
+They told stories of getting flashed on the bus, of having male colleagues rub up against them at the copy machine in their office, of dates and bosses demanding sex.

-Sasha Stone, an entertainment journalist, told of being forced to perform oral sex on a man “after he offered me a ride home and then threatened me.
-I was 14.”

-Wendy Luxenburg, 45, a hospital administrator in Chicago, recalled being in a Florida department store with her mother: “She was an aisle away.
-Man walks by me, rubbed by crotch.
-I was 11.”

 This is scarcely the first protest movement to emerge in response to violence against women: The 1970s gave rise to the first Take Back the Night candlelight marches.